SofiaLiggio/SofiaLiggio/README.md

 - 👋 Hi, I’m @SofiaLiggio
 - 👀 I’m interested in reading, drinking wine and doing crosswords
 - 🌱 I’m currently learning how to become a professional developer
--  🛎 In my previous working life, I was a receptionist
+-  🛎 In my previous working life, I was a hotel receptionist
 - 💞️ I’m looking to collaborate on a local company (I'm based on Palermo, Sicily)
 - 📫 How to reach me: sofialiggio994@gmail.com